Rapid Mass segregation in small stellar clusters: Results

 Figure \ref{fig:Fig7} shows the distribution of the velocities of the stars at different times.
-In both the cases of presence and of absence of a gas component, the initial velocity distributions follows approximatively the same trend.
+In both the cases of presence and of absence of a gas component, the initial velocity distributions follow approximatively the same trend.
 The situation deeply changes after $\sim$1 crossing time: the velocity dispersion in the system which does not include gas becomes rapidly broader than the other case.
-This implies that the background potential reduces the efficiency of the 2-body interactions and, then, reduces the possibility to form gravity-driven substructures (clumps) and the efficiency of mass segregation.
-At the bounce, the difference between the two systems is even more pronounced and, after $\sim$2 crossing times, the two distributions are completely different.
+This implies that the background potential reduces the efficiency of the 2-body interactions whose effects on a reduced mass segregation we see in Fig. \ref{fig:Fig7} and, then, reduces the possibility to form gravity-driven substructures (clumps) and the efficiency of mass segregation.
+At the bounce, the difference between the two systems is even more marked and, after $\sim$2 crossing times, the two distributions are completely different.
 In particular, the presence of the gas tends to pack the velocity distribution toward the same, small, velocity.
 On the other hand, the velocity distribution, when no gas is present, is extended over a huge range of velocities.
 This is the natural consequence of more efficient 2-body encounters which make the system segregate masses more rapidly.

+We have also studied the case of an expanding background gas, represented as a Plummer sphere where the length scale, $a$, is not constant but, rather, evolves according to the law $a(t)=(0)\exp(t/\tau)$, where the time scale $\tau$ is set equal to the crossing time of the system ($t_c$) and $a(0)=R$.
+The total amount of the mass in gas is given by the star formation efficiency parameter $ $ (see Eq. \ref{eq:sfe}); we recall that, in our simulations, we have $\mathcal S=0.3$.
+The law is such that the core radius amplify its value of a factor $k$ after a time $t_k=\tau \ln k$.